Looking for a new Thanksgiving tradition? Learn how to make these simple DIY Thanksgiving thankful cards that can be reused year after year!

 - reusable year after year

 - durable with kids in mind

-I searched Pinterest, asked around, etc. Then, I was visiting my friend last year and she showed me her Thankful cards that she had made.
+I searched Pinterest, asked around, etc. Then, I was visiting a friend and she showed me some Thankful cards she had made.
 After telling me how easy they were to make, I was sold!
 It met all my criteria.
 I took a picture and texted it to my husband right there because I was so excited I had found my solution!